-Our evaluation in this SEA has selected Alternative 2 and serves as the basis for approving the proposed action.
-We therefore conclude that no significant impacts are expected to occur to any affected resources by allowing the proposed action to proceed.
+Our evaluation in this SEA has selected Alternative 3 and serves as the basis for approving the proposed action.
+BOEM concludes that no significant impacts are expected to occur to any affected resources by allowing the proposed action to proceed, provided that the specific conditions of approval identified below are met by the operator.
+BOEM has determined that the condition of approval that has been analyzed in the Multisale EIS and are listed below is necessary to avoid or minimize certain possible adverse effects of this action upon environmental resources.